-While the legislation permits a term of office for members of the board of directors of up to four years, this Code of Practice recommends that the term of office should not exceed two years.
+While the Public Companies Act permits a term of office for members of the board of directors of up to four years, this Code of Practice recommends that the term of office should not exceed two years.
 The situation in respect of both the company's requirements and the demands of independence can change over the course of a two-year period.
-Shareholders (and the corporate assembly where appropriate) should therefore be given the opportunity to re-evaluate each shareholder-elected member of the board at least every second year.
+The general meeting (and the corporate assembly where appropriate) should therefore be given the opportunity to re-evaluate each shareholder-elected member of the board at least every second year.
 When considering whether to re-elect members of the board, the value of continuity should be balanced against the need for renewal and independence.
-Where a member of the board has served for a prolonged continuous period, consideration should be given to whether the individual
+Where a member of the board has served for a prolonged continuous period, consideration should be given to whether the individual in question is still considered to be independent of the company's executive personnel.
+Recruitment of members of the board should be phased so that the entire board is not replaced at the same time.